gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ## Recipes

 [Docs Recipes](/docs/recipes/) should act as discoverable, concise instructions for completing common Gatsby tasks without having to navigate elsewhere.
-They live on the [Recipes section](/docs/recipes/) in the docs, the source of which can be found in the [`docs/docs/recipes.md` landing page](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/recipes.md) and [`docs/docs/recipes/*` folder](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/recipes/) in the GitHub repo.
+They live in the [Recipes section](/docs/recipes/) in the docs, the source of which can be found in the [`docs/docs/recipes.md` landing page](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/recipes.md) and [`docs/docs/recipes/*` folder](https://github.com/gatsbyjs/gatsby/blob/master/docs/docs/recipes/) in the GitHub repo.

 A recipe should list requirements and include a few short instructions to complete a task.
 It should omit boilerplate and list only directly related, actionable instructions inline.
 Recipes are smaller units than tutorials, each limited to a single feature or task.
 Multiple recipes could be linked from a reference guide or tutorial, however the content should be consolidated in the Recipes section for discoverability.
 If a recipe is recorded as a video, it should be less than five or ten minutes long.